MLO-lab/JOANA/README.md

 ```
 run-joana [-o omics1.txt] [-o2 omics2.txt] [-p pathwayfile.gmt] [-d input-output-directory-path] [-m min-num-genes]
--o gene names with signifficant scores (e.g. q-values) a two-column tab delimited file (input file name).
+-o input file-name.
+This file is a two-column tab delimited the first column is gene-name and second column signifficant score (e.g. q-values) coresponde to that gene.
--o2 gene names and correspond significant scores of the second modality (optional when you want to run joana with multi-omics data) (input file name)
+-o2 input file-name in the case of multi-omics the format of this file is also the same as the first file.
--p the name of 'gmt' file which contains biological pathways
+-p the file-name of 'gmt' file which contains biological pathways that are going to test for enrichment.
--d specify the path that all your input files are there and also your result directory would be on that path
+-d specify the path that all the input files are in.
+Also this path specifies the path of result directory of JOANA.
--m its a number [0,1) which specified by client (default value is 0). '-m 0.5' means JOANA consider pathways which atleast 50% of its genes have measurments.
+-m its a number between [0,1) which specified by client (default value is 0). '-m 0.5' means JOANA consider pathways which atleast 50% of its genes have measurments.

 ```

-The input files -o and -o2 should be a two-column tab-delimited file the first column geneNames and the second column significant scores(e.g. p-values, or adj-pvalues, ...) with the following format:
+The input files -o and -o2 should be a two-column tab-delimited file with the following format:

 ```
 TMEM171  0.212951673007631